kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

     Parent[Parent workload controller]

     Pod -->|"controller ownerRef"| Job
-    Pod -->|"ownerRef, blockOwnerDeletion unset"| PodGroup
+    Pod -->|"ownerRef"| PodGroup
     Job -->|"controller ownerRef"| Parent
-    PodGroup -->|"controller ownerRef"| Parent
+    PodGroup -->|"controller ownerRef"| Job
     Workload -->|"controller ownerRef"| Parent
     Workload -.->|"spec.controllerRef"| Parent
     PodGroup -.->|"spec.podGroupTemplateRef"| Workload
     Pod -.->|"spec.schedulingGroup.podGroupName"| PodGroup

-    linkStyle 5 stroke:#888,color:#888
 ```

 - The `Workload` has a controller ownerReference to the `Job` only when the Job controller created it.
 - The `PodGroup` links to its `Workload` via `spec.podGroupTemplateRef`.
 When the Job controller
-  creates it, the controller ownerReference points to the Job, or to the parent workload controller
+  creates it, the controller ownerReference points to the Job in both modes, so a delegated
-  for a delegated Job.
-A parent-owned `Workload` is never given an ownerReference from the `PodGroup`.
+  `PodGroup` is garbage collected with its Job.
+A parent-owned `Workload` is never given an
+  ownerReference from the `PodGroup`.
 - The `Pod` has a controller ownerReference to the `Job` and a non-controller one to the `PodGroup`.

+A user pre-created `Workload` follows the delegated diagram without the parent.

 The Job controller never adds ownerReferences to objects it did not create.
 Garbage collection
 follows the solid edges, so no Pod is left with a stale `PodGroup` reference.